wordswords/vWorkbench/README.md

 - Installed for fuzzy finding.
 See [fzf guide](https://andrew-quinn.me/fzf/).

+## Format Conversion

+There are a much of scripts that take the hard work out of converting documents from one format to another, and also can be used to summarise youtube videos.
+They use 'Fabric' which is a set of maintained prompts that use GenAI models to summarise and convert data.

+In the ~/.dotfiles/bin/ directory:

+- ./convert-epub-to-pdf.sh
+- ./convert-mobi-to-pdf.sh
+- ./convert-pdf-to-text.sh
+- ./convert-text-to-markdown.sh
+- ./fabric-clip-url-to-markdown.sh
+- ./fabric-summarise-youtube-video-with-no-subtitles.sh
+- ./fabric-summarise-youtube-video.sh

+All do roughly what you might expect.

 ## Remote Connection

 - SSH to home server from local network: `hq`.